ddmitov/perl-executing-browser/README.md

 or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-## Name

-'Perl Executing Browser' is a descriptive, probably a little boring, technical name.
-Possible new name: **QtCamel**.

 ## Authors